 --enable-install-name=NAME will rename every installed file from samhain to NAME when doing a make install (standalone/client installation), and likewise rename installed files from yule to NAME when doing a make install (server installation).
-Also, the boot scripts (samhain.startSuSE, samhain.startDebian, samhain.startRedHat) will be updated accordingly.
+Also, the boot scripts will be updated accordingly.
 Files created by samhain (e.g. the database) will also have samhain replaced by NAME in their filenames.